 - Olfactory – smelling

-The math area, children develop the concept of quantity and symbol through the use of concrete manipulative materials that are sequential.
+In the math area, children develop the concept of quantity and symbol through the use of concrete manipulative materials that are sequential.

 - Number Rods / Sandpaper Numbers